Peter E. Paraschos

 Peter E. Paraschos directs substantial research and reporting projects for ITTA clients concerning international petroleum energy and related risk, industrial, and policy issues.

-His primary areas of expertise include major Middle East, North African, and Caspian Sea oil and gas producers; dynamic aspects of the North American oil and gas sector, and developments in U.S. oil and gas policy.
+His areas of expertise include major Middle East, North African, and Caspian Sea oil and gas producers; dynamic aspects of the North American oil and gas sector; and developments in U.S. domestic and foreign oil and gas policies.

 Mr. Paraschos has over twenty years of experience in the international business and energy consulting profession.

 After serving four years in the United States Marine Corps, Mr. Paraschos earned his B.A. in International Affairs from the University of Colorado at Boulder.